15 Young Adult Enemies To Lovers Books You Must Read

 5. A Promise of Fire (Kingmaker Chronicles)

-This is a fantasy romance, a similar plot where a guy (Griffin) is a warlord.
+This fantasy romance has a similar plot where a guy (Griffin) is a warlord.
 He kidnaps the main character because she (Catalia) is a clairvoyant and can tell when people are lying, and that’s a useful skill.
 So he uses this magical rope to tether them together, and the rope can’t be broken.
 So the whole book, they’re tied together with this rope, and she is so pissed off about it.

 A Promise of Fire